PinkDiamond1/docs-24/docs/reference/starlark/reference.md

 ### upload_files

-`upload_files` uploads stores files as a files artifact inside the enclave.
-This is particularly useful when you have a static file in your [module](#modules-in-starlark) that you'd like to push to a service you're starting.
+`upload_files` packages the requested files as a files artifact that gets stored inside the enclave.
+This is particularly useful when you have a static file that you'd like to push to a service you're starting.
 The syntax looks like:

 ```python
 artifact_id = upload_files(